USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch10_HDDM-3D.md

 # 10.3 CMAQ-DDM-3D Run Instructions

 The included model run scripts each have a section that enables CMAQ-DDM-3D options.
 The DDM-3D configuration options shown in the table below.
-Additinally, a seperate DDM-3D control input file is also required.
+Additinally, a separate DDM-3D control input file is also required.
 Details on this file are included below.

 The CMAQ-DDM-3D benchmark simulation uses the same input data as the base model.